Start Exploring Keyword Ideas

 Off-page SEO factors: Backlinks 101

-As backlinks remain the most important off-page SEO signal, it pays to understand what makes a good backlink.
+As backlinks remain a meaningful off-page SEO signal, it pays to understand what makes a good backlink.

-Let’s take a closer look at how Google measures the value of backlinks.
-This will help you prioritize building needle-moving links for your site.
+Let's take a closer look at how Google evaluates the value of links — and what you should prioritize when building them for your site.

 Unique domains

-A site with 100 links from 100 unique sites will take precedence when ranking, compared to a site that has 100 links that come from a single domain.
+A site with 100 links from 100 unique sites will generally outperform a site that has 100 links all coming from a single domain.

-After analyzing the top-ranking pages in SERPs, Backlinko found that sites with more unique referring domains correlated nicely with top positions.
+After analyzing top-ranking pages in SERPs, Backlinko found that sites with more unique referring domains correlated with stronger ranking positions.

 Correlation between the number of unique domains and ranking position on Google